RobotLocomotion/drake/drake/doc/models.rst

 describe the shape of the hard parts of the model (the rigid bodies), which the SDF file defines with a "collision" tag.
 You may wonder why we don't use the visual mesh for the collision element.
-That is possible, and it would be accurate, but a mesh is usually a very detailed, complex object.
-A complex object is very expensive to process.
+That is possible, and it would be accurate, but a visual mesh is usually very detailed and complex, making it computationally expensive to use as a collision model.

 A much simpler way to describe a shape is with geometric primitives, such as cylinders, spheres, or boxes.
 The complexity of a geometric primitive